SC5/sc5-styleguide/README.md

 **NOTE**: The tool also makes KSS comment block for a new section if it knows which file it should belong.

-The `addSection` method is parametrized, you may say which parser to use for the files with certain extension (by analogy to `generate` helper):
+The `addSection` method is parametrized, you may tell which parser to use for the files with certain extension (by analogy to `generate` helper):

 ```
 .pipe(styleguide.addSection({